New Study Finds Tesla #1 In Accident Rates Of Any Car Brand

 However, with ADAS vehicles, more complicated questions may arise, including:

 California allows carmakers or third parties to be liable in driver-assist car crashes.
 Determining who is at fault will require a thorough investigation and a deep understanding of applicable laws.
-The assistance of a competent lawyer is crucial for victims of such a collision.
+Victims of such collisions can consider consulting with an experienced attorney to understand their legal options.
+Personal injury attorneys may be able to help victims identify potentially liable parties through thorough investigations and evidence gathering.

 Can A Manufacturer Be Held Liable For A Self-Driving Car Accident?